 What if we filed with the court and want to mediate?

-Good news, you still can mediate.
-Mediation is mandatory in the state of South Carolina.
-Contested cases must complete mediation before a final hearing is heard.
+Good news: you can still mediate.
+Mediation is mandatory in South Carolina.
+Contested cases (no agreement) must complete mediation before a final hearing is held.

 The mediation process can produce a much better outcome for all parties involved.
 The process can allow you to move forward with greater ease and clarity for yourself and your family.
 Read “Mediation After Filing“.